AmestOsipyan/AmestOsipyan/README.md

 - 👋 Hi, I’m Amest
-- 🌱 I’m currently learning Data Analytics on Yandex Practicum and constanly learning new things)
+- 🌱 I’m currently learning Data Analytics on Yandex Practicum and constantly learning new things)
 - 📫 How to reach me: h.osipyan@gmail.com

 <!---